Close

 10. DIRECTORS AND KEY MANAGERIAL PERSONNEL

-In accordance with the requirements of the Act and the Company's Articles of Association, Mr. Saurabh Agrawal retires by rotation and is eligible for re-appointment.
+In accordance with the requirements of the Act and the Company's Articles of Association, Mr. Hemant Bhargava retires by rotation and is eligible for re-appointment.
 Members' approval is being sought at the ensuing AGM for his re-appointment.

-• Dr. Praveer Sinha, CEO and Managing Director
+• Dr. Praveer Sinha, CEO & Managing Director

 • Mr. Sanjeev Churiwala, Chief Financial Officer